Samuil Nevelshtein: Biography

-Samuil Grigorievich Nevelshtein died on November 16, 1983, in Leningrad at the eighty-first year of life.
-Paintings by Samuil Nevelshtein reside in State Russian Museum, in Art museums and private collections in Russia,Картина С. Г. Невельштейна "Портрет мастера спорта СССР Оли Малышевой" (1963) из собрания Оренбургского музея изобразительных искусств USA, France, China, Israel, England, Japan, and throughout the world.
+Samuil Grigorievich Nevelshtein died on 16 November 1983 in Leningrad at the eighty-first year of life.
+Paintings by Samuil Nevelshtein reside in State Russian Museum, in Art museums and private collections in Russia, USA, France, China, Israel, England, Japan, and throughout the world.

+Family: Samuil G. Neveshtein had a son -- Valery Samoilovich Nevelshtein, whom he painted as a child several times.
+Valery Nevelshtein had a scientific degree in philosophy and is known as an outstranding teacher of Russian language and literature.